The Before Pill

 WHAT IS PrEP?

-PrEP is the use of anti-viral agents to prevent an HIV infection (only the HIV-1 subtype, which is by and large the only kind that occurs in Europe and the USA).
+PrEP is the use of anti-viral agents to prevent an HIV infection.
 PrEP stands for:

 Pre – before